 No, homeowners insurance is not legally required in Virginia.
 However, keep in mind that if you have a mortgage or other type of loan on your home, your lender will probably require you to have a minimum amount of homeowners insurance on your property.
 You may also be required to carry flood insurance if you live in a flood zone and have a mortgage.
 Even if you own your home outright, having homeowners insurance can provide financial protection against home repair or rebuilding costs.

 What is the cheapest homeowners insurance in Virginia?

 The cheapest homeowners insurance company in Virginia is different for everyone.
 Virginia home insurance rates are highly personalized, and they depend on a number of factors related to the home and the homeowner.
-Your premium is determined based on the size of your home, the exact location, the materials it’s built with and when it was built.
+Your premium is determined based on the size of your home, the exact location, the construction materials used and when it was built.
 Your lender will also factor in your credit score, financial history, age and income.

 How do I get homeowners insurance in Virginia?